GLOUCESTER

 Good Luck.
 It’s bolted.

 Bad Luck.
-P1 is carrots.
+P1 is with carrots.

 Good Luck.
 We have bolt plates.